 Adjaye Associates was established in June 2000 by founder and principal architect, Sir David Adjaye OBE.
-Receiving ever-increasing worldwide attention, the firm has offices in London, New York and completed work in Europe, North America, the Middle East, Asia, and Africa.
+Receiving ever-increasing worldwide attention, the firm has offices in London, and New York, and completed work in Europe, North America, the Middle East, Asia, and Africa.
 Two of the practice’s largest commissions to date are the design of the Smithsonian Institution’s National Museum of African American History and Culture on the National Mall in Washington D.C. and the Moscow School of Management (SKOLKOVO).
 Further projects by Adjaye Associates range in scale from private houses, exhibitions, and temporary pavilions to major arts centers, civic buildings, and masterplans.

 Client: Smithsonian Institution